 Earn money by selling coffee and other drinks

-If you’re already in the business of selling drinks, there’s a good chance that you could make money with a coffee van by expanding your business.
+If you’re already in the business of selling drinks and possibly have your own coffee business, there’s a good chance that you could make money with a coffee van by expanding your offerings.

 You can find out which businesses in your area accept deliveries from mobile vendors by checking with your local authority.